Guava Island

-Guava Island is a 2019 American musical film directed by Hiro Murai (his feature directorial debut) with a screenplay by Stephen Glover from a story by Donald Glover, Stephen Glover, Ibra Ake, Jamal Olori and Fam Udeorji.
+Guava Island is a 2019 American musical film directed by Hiro Murai (his feature directorial debut) with a screenplay by Stephen Glover and story by Donald Glover, Stephen Glover, Ibra Ake, Jamal Olori and Fam Udeorji.
 It stars Donald Glover and Rihanna in the lead roles of Deni and Kofi, respectively, and was first exhibited at the Coachella Festival on April 11, 2019.
 It was then released on April 13, 2019, by Amazon Studios through Amazon Prime Video for anyone to watch without a subscription for 18 hours before being available to Prime subscribers only.
 In the final hour of the 18 hours, the film was streamed on the Coachella YouTube page and Twitch.
-Donald Glover was co-headlining at the event as Childish Gambino.
+Donald Glover was co-headlining at the event as Childish Gambino (his stage name).